Our Staff

 Frank Hardy

-Associate Assistant Head of KS4
+Associate Assistant Headteacher KS4

 Mr Hardy was awarded a BA by Brighton University followed by a PGCE in Physical Education.
 He went on to gain a Masters degree from Middlesex University for his research work on student motivation.
 More recently he completed the National Professional Qualification for Senior Leadership with the Institute of Education.
 Mr Hardy teaches maths and PE.
 He believes deeply in the impact of sport on lifetime health and fitness.
 In maths he uses his love of the subject to encourage and support his students to becoming confident learners.